Yeasted beer bread using 100% wholegrain wheat-flour is not difficult to make.

 Using a bread machine it takes less than ten-minutes to grind the wheat and mix the dough, and then another five hours to bake.

 Beer and bread make a natural fit both being based on grains and fermented with yeast; the one with barley and the other wheat.

 The net result is the absorption of short chains of amino acids which are targeted as unknown proteins by the immune system; the 33-mer peptide is the most common fly in the ointment.
-Durum wheat, emmer and einkorn do not contain it, but most other wheat and spelt flours do.
+Durum flour, emmer and einkorn do not contain it, but most other wheat and spelt do.

 Be very careful not to scratch either the baking dish or the paddle.

 Yeasted beer bread is no more difficult to make than any other loaf; we use only 100% wholemeal.
 It means having your own mill, but the flour is a quarter of the cost.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.